ammarhakim/ammar-simjournal/je/je15/je15-vlasov-poisson.rst

     \frac{1}{K^3}
     \exp\left(-\frac{1}{2K^2} -\frac{3}{2}\right)

 is only first-order accurate.
+For the case in which :math:`k\lambda_D` is large a numerical root-finder is needed to get the correct damping rates.

-In the following figure the numerical results (black dots) are compared to the values obtained from the third order (red line) and the first-order (blue line) formulas.
+In the following figure the numerical results are compared to the exact values obtained from a numerical root finder that solves the dispersion relation for Langmuir waves.
+Also shown are the values from third order and the first-order formulas.
 Note that it is difficult to obtain damping rates from simulations with even smaller :math:`k\lambda_D` as the numerical damping seems to affect the the delicate damping from the phase-mixing process.